-The data series for the historic values are drawn from OECD and FAO databases.
-For the most part, information in these databases has been taken from national statistical sources.
+The historical data series for the consumption, production, trade1 and international prices of the various commodities covered in the Outlook are mainly drawn from OECD and FAO databases.
+These databases are largely based on national statistical sources.
+For each publication, the baseline generating process begins in November of the year preceding the projected decade and ends in April of the following year.
 Starting values for the likely future development of agricultural markets are developed separately by OECD for its member states and some non-member countries and by FAO for all remaining countries.

-- On the OECD side, an annual questionnaire is circulated in November to national administrations.
-Through these questionnaires, the OECD Secretariat obtains information on how countries expect their agricultural sector to develop for the various commodities covered in the Outlook, as well as on the evolution of agricultural policies. - On the FAO side, the starting projections for the country modules are developed through modelbased projections and consultations with FAO commodity specialists.
+- On the OECD side, an annual questionnaire addressed to national administrations is circulated in November to obtain countries' expectations of the medium term developments of their agricultural sector, as well as insights on the current status or recent changes of domestic agricultural policies. - On the FAO side, the starting values for the country and regional modules are developed through model-based projections and consultations with FAO commodity specialists.

-External sources, such as the International Monetary Fund (IMF), the World Bank and the United Nations (UN), are also used to complete the view of the main economic forces determining market developments.
+Macroeconomic factors obtained from external sources, such as the International Monetary Fund (IMF), the World Bank and the United Nations (UN), are also used to complete the view of the main economic forces determining market developments.

 This part of the process is aimed at creating a first insight into possible market developments and at establishing the key assumptions which condition the Outlook.
-The main economic and policy assumptions are summarised in the overview chapter and in specific commodity tables.
+The main macroeconomic and policy assumptions are summarised in the first section of the Trends and Prospects chapter and in specific commodity tables.
 The sources for the assumptions are discussed in more detail further below.